 Why negative feedback is positive

 Very few of us can take in critique with a smile on their face.
-If we did that, we’d either be convinced that the person giving us feedback is wrong, or we’d be particularly willing to improve ourselves.
+If we did that, we’d either be convinced that the person giving us feedback is wrong.
+Or we’d be particularly willing to improve ourselves.
 However, we all need negative feedback as well, in order to evolve as workers, bosses, spouses – members of any community.
 Giving and receiving feedback is a skill and just like any other skill, it can be practised.

 We at Roidu know something about feedback, it being the core of our business.
 In our work, we see how people and organizations grow into receiving feedback.
 Those that quickly learn to utilize negative feedback most effectively in developing their customer service, prosper and their customer satisfaction often rises to an impressive level.
-Of course, customer satisfaction might not necessarily increase quickly everywhere, because for example in large, hierarcial organizations changes cannot be made quickly.
+Of course, customer satisfaction might not necessarily increase quickly everywhere.
+For example in large, hierarcial organizations changes cannot be made quickly.
 And some things, like the waiting periods of public dental clinics might never change.
 But high customer satisfaction is still worth striving for.

 Customer experience guides consumer behaviour increasingly more

 Most Finnish companies are clearly offering MVS: minimum viable service.
 Meaning the lowest accetable service level that still brings most of the customers back to their store.
 They are not even aiming for better, because they assume good customer experience costs too much and requires unnecessary hassle.
 The fact is, however, that customer experience guides consumer behaviour continuously more, as there is increasingly more options due to globalization, and you can read other people’s experiences online and in social media and especially because consumers have learnt to expect and demand good customer service.